misiektoja/instagram_monitor/docs/quick-start.md

 First complete one method on the [Installation](installation.md) page.
 The fastest way to configure that installation is the interactive setup wizard.
 It asks who to monitor, whether to use a login session, which interface to start and whether to enable alerts.
 Before saving, you can review the summary and edit one section without losing the other answers.
 It then writes a ready-to-run configuration while private values stay in `.env`.

-For a local install the wizard can also run the doctor check and start monitoring immediately.
+For local installs the wizard can also run the doctor check and start monitoring immediately.
 In a container it prints the exact follow-up commands for the detected Docker or Docker Compose path.

 Before running the Docker Compose setup command on Linux, export `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` as shown under [Install with Docker Compose](installation.md#docker-compose).